Condition Care Guide

-What are the causes of an enlarged prostate?
+What are the causes of an enlarged prostate and BPH?

 BPH occurs when prostate cells grow in number, resulting in an enlarged prostate gland that can cause symptoms of urinary obstruction.
 Although the exact cause of benign prostatic hyperplasia isn't clear, researchers believe it may be due to the fluctuations in sex hormones, especially testosterone, that occur normally with age.